nccgroup/sobelow/README.md

 You can also install Sobelow globally by executing the following from the command line:

-    $ mix archive.install hex sobelow
+    $ mix escript.install hex sobelow

 To install from the master branch, rather than the latest release, the following command can be used:

-    $ mix archive.install github nccgroup/sobelow
+    $ mix escript.install github nccgroup/sobelow

-## Use
+### To Use

-The simplest way to scan a Phoenix project is to run the following from the project root:
+After installation, the simplest way to scan a Phoenix project is to run the following from the project root:

     $ mix sobelow